TRAGEDY STRIKES THE HUMBKE FAMILY IN IOWA – 1899

 - suffered through 7 years of very little rain; and

 - saw Dietrich’s brother, Chris, marry Maria DIRKS on Nov, 26, 1889.
 Maria gave birth to their first American cousin, Louise HUMBKE on April 13, 1890.

 The family (now 8) moved by wagon, herding their animals 252 miles directly East to Buffalo Center, Iowa and then another 15 miles South.
 Their new home was 80 acres of the SW Quarter of Section 32, Township 9, North of Range 26, West of the 5th Meridian in Winnebago County, Iowa.

 Site of HUMBKE Farm Home in Iowa in 1999.
 Today (2016) only continuous fields of corn and other crops remain.
 It is easy to goggle the Farm’s location; the Lutheran Church and Cemetery; Woden; and Titonka.

 My trip in 1999 to South Dakota & Iowa with common-in-law wife Dorothy and Tabitha, Kelly and Cletus (Quintal)

-In July of 1999, I finally found the German Lutheran cemetery where my great grand father Dietrich HUMBKE was buried.
+In July of 1999, I finally found the German Lutheran cemetery where my great grandfather Dietrich HUMBKE was buried.
 I arrived the day after the congregation and community had celebrated the 100th anniversary of the building of the German Evangelical Lutheran Immanuel Church.

 We were warmly welcomed by the Minister as the first descendants (of the HUMBKE family that had left 98 years ago) to return to visit the church cemetery.
-A Mrs. Roger (Neoma) BOYKEN and Debra BOYKEN provided me with the following information which describes life as it was experience by the HUMBKEs from 1892 to 1902 in Iowa.
+A Mrs. Roger (Neoma) BOYKEN and Debra BOYKEN provided me with the following information which describes life as it was experienced by the HUMBKEs from 1892 to 1902 in Iowa.

 Roger with Pastor at Immanuel Lutheran Church – July 1999